unfoldingWord-dev/Resource-Container/docs/container_types.rst

     content:
       01:      // chapter
         01:    // chunk
-          words:
+          dict:
             - "//tw/bible/dict/creation"
             - "//tw/bible/dict/god"
             - "//tw/bible/dict/heaven"
             - "//tw/bible/dict/holyspirit"
-          questions:
+          help:
             - "//tq/gen/help/01:01"
-          notes:
             - "//tq/gen/help/01:01"
-          images:
+          img:
             - "//ulb/gen/img/01:01"

-Implementation Notes:
+.. note:: Implementation Notes:
-Related resources as shown above may be displayed in the application along the side of the book content in order to provide contextual information.
+    References to external RCs may be displayed in the application along the side of the book content in order to provide contextual information.

 .. _types-image:
 Image (img)
 -----------

 Represents a set of images that follows the same structure as a book.
-It is valid to provide a single image to any equivilant chunk in a book.
+In most cases you will want to provide a single image to an equivalent chunk in the related book.
+However, any image can be included so long as it follows the requirements for identifiers.

 .. code-block:: none